 Romaine lettuce is known by many names, including Cos lettuce, Roman lettuce, and Manchester lettuce.

 Although romaine is the most common name in North America, this variety will occasionally be referred to as Cos lettuce.
 Cos refers to a Greek island located off the southwestern coast of Turkey, where this lettuce variety is said to have originated.
-Originally used as a cooked vegetable, romaine lettuce is one of the oldest cultivated vegetables.
+Romaine lettuce is one of the oldest cultivated vegetables.

 Romaine is an elongated, heading type of lettuce with pronounced, firm ribs.
-A cool season crop, types and varieties will vary in color (green or red) and how tightly the leaves close, often referred to as “self-closing” or “loose closing” depending on whether the leaves curl inward at the top to form a head.
+A cool season crop, types and varieties will vary in color (green or red) and how tightly the leaves close.
+Leaves are referred to as ‘self-closing’ or ‘loose closing’ depending on whether they curl inward at the top to form a head.

-Tip burn can be caused by several factors, including variety, soil conditions, and temperature fluctuations.
+Tipburn can be caused by several factors, including variety, soil conditions, and temperature fluctuations.
 Leaf margins can become damaged and susceptible to decay.

 Brown stain, as its name suggests, presents with yellow- or reddish-brown spots and stains on ribs and may expand and darken in time.

 Soft rot is caused by bacteria and results in a translucent, slimy breakdown of infected tissue.
 Trimming outer leaves, rapid cooling, and low temperatures can reduce development and spread.

-Other disorders and diseases of concern include big vein, Botrytis grey mold, bottom rot, downy mildew, leaf drop, mosaic virus, and powdery mildew.
+Other disorders and diseases of concern include big vein, botrytis grey mold, bottom rot, downy mildew, leaf drop, mosaic virus, and powdery mildew.